-- Book online at book.breastscreen.nsw.gov.au
+- Book online.

 - Call 13 20 50.

 - Call 13 14 50 for interpreter assistance.

-- For screening locations, visit breastscreen.nsw.gov.au/ mammogram-appointment/ locations
+- Check our screening locations.

 - No referral required.

 Screening appointment

 - · Takes 20 minutes. - All female radiographers. - Patient consent and details are required. - At least two breast imaging specialists independently read the mammograms. - Results are provided in approximately two weeks. - With patient consent, the GP is provided with results.